 Think about how you can make use in your garden of items and materials that would otherwise have been thrown away.
 And make sure you are not wasting any of the natural resources that your garden can offer.

 Are you gardening in a sustainable way?
-Share your tips, experiences and suggestions in the comments below.
+We found some more great eco gardening tips from eco-friendly homeware & beauty company, Tabitha Eve, who produce reusable alternatives to single-use products.
+Feel free to share your tips, experiences and suggestions in the comments below.

 Elizabeth Waddington is a writer and green living consultant living in Scotland.
 Permaculture and sustainability are at the heart of everything she does, from designing gardens and farms around the world, to inspiring and facilitating positive change for small companies and individuals.